-To ensure continuity of critical Banking operations and safeguard the precious human life in the unlikely event of business disruption/disaster for rendering vital banking services to the customers, the Bank already has a robust and resilient Business Continuity Management System (BCMS) in place which is guided by Business Continuity Management (BCM) Policy approved by the Board.
+To safeguard the precious human life and to ensure continuity of critical Banking operations in the unlikely event of business disruption for rendering vital banking services to the customers, the Bank has a robust and resilient Business Continuity Management System (BCMS) in place which is guided by Business Continuity Management (BCM) Policy approved by the Board.
 Moreover the bank's Business continuity management system has also been accredited with ISO 22301 certification for compliance with the standards of ISO 22301.